 Why You Should Use a Dog Cancer Journal

-Using a dog cancer journal helps you and your dog in many ways.
+Using a dog cancer journal helps you, your veterinarian, and your dog in many ways.

 You may not have noticed a difference on your own, but if you look at your notes, you’ll be able to see even small differences.